Chapter 6 Renouncing Custody

 She never looked back.

-It felt more like a complete goodbye.
+It felt more like a final farewell.

 At the end of the hallway, the elevator doors slowly closed, reflecting Evelyn's pale face.